Academy

 Most retail traders take one of these two routes to access the gold market.
 Pick the one that fits your account, region, and trading style.

 XAU/USD spot gold — accessible to most retail traders globally via forex brokers.
 Lower entry capital.
-Generally restricted for US-based retail traders.
+Largely unavailable to US-based retail, by mutual avoidance rather than outright ban — US rules and offshore brokers steer clear of each other.

 Path A